datahop/docs-website/docs/datahop_info.md

 ### Synopsis

-"The commend is used to get the local node information"
+This command is used to get the local node information

 Example:

-	// To pretty print the node info in json format
+	To pretty print the node info in json format

 	$ datahop info -j -p

 	{